GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlow/Example.rst

         For non-trivial simulations, we recommend setting the ``initialDt`` attribute to a small value (relative to the time scale of the problem) in seconds.
 If the simulation appears to be slow, use ``logLevel="1"`` in **CompositionalMultiphaseFVM** to detect potential Newton convergence problems.
 If the Newton solver struggles, please set ``lineSearchAction="Attempt"`` in **NonlinearSolverParameters**.
 If the Newton convergence is good, please add ``logLevel="1"`` in the **LinearSolverParameters** block to detect linear solver problems, especially if an iterative linear solver is used.

 .. note::
-   To use the linear solver options of this example, you need to ensure that GEOSX is configured to use the Hypre linear solver package.
+   To use the linear solver options of this example, you need to ensure that GEOS is configured to use the Hypre linear solver package.

 .. literalinclude:: ../../../../../inputFiles/compositionalMultiphaseFlow/benchmarks/SPE10/deadOilSpe10Layers84_85_base_iterative.xml
   :language: xml